Codeception/Codeception/docs/03-AcceptanceTests.md

 In this case we did some actions in second window with `does` command on a friend object.

+### Cloud Testing

+Selenium Webdriver allows to execute tests in real browsers on different platforms.
+Some environments are hard to be reproduced manually, testing Internet Explorer 6-8 on Windows XP may be a hard thing, especially if you don't have Windows XP installed.
+This is where Cloud Testing services come to help you.
+Services such as [SauceLabs](https://saucelabs.com), [BrowserStack](https://www.browserstack.com/) and [others](http://codeception.com/docs/modules/WebDriver#Cloud-Testing) can create virtual machine on demand and set up Selenium Server and desired browser.
+Tests are executed on a remote machine in a cloud, to access local files cloud testing service provides special application called **Tunnel**.
+Tunnel operates on secured protocol and allows browser executed in a cloud to connect to local web server.

+Cloud Testing services work with standard WebDriver protocol.
+This makes setting up cloud testing relly easy.
+You just need to set [configuration into WebDriver module](http://codeception.com/docs/modules/WebDriver#Cloud-Testing):

+* specify host to connect (depends on cloud provider)
+* authentication details (to use your account)
+* browser
+* os

+We recommend to use [params](http://codeception.com/docs/06-ModulesAndHelpers#Dynamic-Configuration-With-Params) to provide authorization credentials.

+It should be mentioned that Cloud Testing services are not free.
+You should investigate their pricing model and choose one that fits your needs.
+They also may work painfully slow If ping between local server and cloud is too high.
+This may lead to random failures in acceptance tests.

+### AngularJS Testing

+In modern era of Single Page Applications browser replaces the server in creating user interface.
+Unlike traditional web applications, web pages are not reloded on user actions.
+All interactions with a server is done in javascrpt with XHR requests.
+However, testing Single Page Applications can be a hard task.
+There is could be no information of application state: is it completed rendering or not.
+What is possible to do in this case is to use more `wait*` methods or execute javascript that checks appliacation state.

+For applications built with AngularJS v1.x framework we implemented [AngularJS module](http://codeception.com/docs/modules/AngularJS) which is based on Protactor (an official tool for testing Angular apps).
+Under the hood it pauses step execution before previous actions is completed and uses AngularJS API to check application state.

+AngularJS module extends WebDriver so all config options from it is available.

 ### Cleaning Things Up

 While testing, your actions may change the data on the site.
 Tests will fail if trying to create or update the same data twice.
 To avoid this problem, your database should be repopulated for each test.
 Codeception provides a `Db` module for that purpose.
 It will load a database dump after each passed test.
-To make repopulation work, create an sql dump of your database and put it into the __/tests/_data__ directory.
+To make repopulation work, create an sql dump of your database and put it into the `tests/_data` directory.
 Set the database connection and path to the dump in the global Codeception config.

 ```yaml
 # in codeception.yml: